RobertoChiosa/RobertoChiosa/README.md

 <img align='right' src="https://github.com/RobertoChiosa/RobertoChiosa/blob/main/readme/visual.gif" width="300">

-I am an Energy and Nuclear Engineer actually working as PhD Student of [BAEDA Lab](https://www.baeda.polito.it/) at the [Department of Energy](https://www.denerg.polito.it/) of [Politecnico di Torino](https://www.polito.it/).
+I am an Energy and Nuclear Engineer actually working as PhD Student at [BAEDA Lab](https://www.baeda.polito.it/) at the [Department of Energy](https://www.denerg.polito.it/) of [Politecnico di Torino](https://www.polito.it/).

 I am actually involved in projects dealing with advanced data analytics of building energy data through Artifical Intelligence algorithms.
-My main focus is the creation and implementation of Automated Anomaly Detection and Diagnosis.
+My main focus is the creation and implementation of Automated Anomaly Detection and Diagnosis methods on buildings energy data.

 <details>
   <summary>Check my Publications</summary>